If you’ve survived childhood abuse, self care can be especially challenging. But it doesn’t have to be that way.

 I can help you in two ways:

-Loving Myself Whole Private Support: This is 9 private coaching sessions to help you cut through your unique self care struggles.
+This is 9 private phone or Skype sessions to help you cut through your unique self care struggles.
 Transform the relationship with yourself and all your other relationships.
 This is life changing!
+Email me directly: Christina@overcomingsexualabuse.com or contact me here.
+We’ll schedule a complimentary discovery call to explore how we can work together.
+All it takes is one conversation to get started.

 If you’d prefer to work on your own: